Building up your strength

 If you struggle, you can make your goals more manageable and then build them up again.

-When you have started doing activities again, think about doing a little more.
+When you have started doing activities again, think about doing a little more, and see how your body reacts.
 Try to build up your activity gradually and consistently with small steps.

-Avoid doing a lot on a good day.
+Having 'good days' and 'bad days' is normal.
+Avoid doing a lot on a day when you feel good.
 You might then feel exhausted and not able to do anything the next day.
 This can affect your confidence.

 Contact us